00101010b/stuff/README.md

 	cd ~
 	mv ~/vimrc ~/.vimrc
 	mkdir -p ~/.vim/bundle ~/.vim/autoload ~/.vim/after
-	ln -s ~/.vim ~/.config/nvim
+	ln -s ~/.vim
-	ln -s ~/.vimrc ~/.config/nvim/init.vim
+	ln -s ~/.vimrc ~/.vim/init.vim
-	brew tap neovim/neovim
-	brew install --HEAD neovim
+	brew install macvim --env-std --override-system-vim
-	sudo pip2 install neovim
+	sudo pip2 install --user powerline
 	brew install ctags

-Keep in mind that I am using the `Vundle` plugin for plugin management in nvim (you can find it [here](https://github.com/VundleVim/Vundle.vim)), a long with several plugins.
+Keep in mind that I am using the `Vundle` and `Pathogen` plugins for plugin management in nvim (you can find it [here](https://github.com/VundleVim/Vundle.vim)), a long with several plugins.
 The one that may cause you the biggest issues is the `YouCompleteMe` plugin, which is fairly well documented here:

 (https://github.com/Valloric/YouCompleteMe)